saptarshic27/stats426w26/_modules/week-13.md

 ---
-title: (Week 13) Categorical Data
+title: (Week 13) Categorical Data and Introduction to Sufficiency
 ---

 Apr 7
-: Contingency tables, odds ratio, test for independence : Rice 13.1-13.4
+: Test for independence.
+Introduction to Sufficiency.
+  : Rice 13.1-13.4, 8.8

 Apr 9
 : **Quiz 5**{: .label .label-red } in class